GFDRR/CCDR-tools/Top-down/procedures/Analytical_procedure_projections.md

 ### The output is:
 - presented as maps (spatial distribution)
 - plotted as charts (time distribution)
-- exported in form of tables, statistics, charts (excel format) and maps (geopackage)
+- exported in form of tables, charts (excel format) and ADM 1 maps (geopackage)

 ### Resources and references: